 The F-Type P300 has 18-inch alloy wheels as standard, while R-Dynamic trim features larger 19-inch wheels.
-The P450 and range-topping R models include 20-inch alloys with different gloss finishes.
+The R-Dynamic Black and range-topping R models include 20-inch alloys with different finishes.

 Every version of the new F-Type gets standard LED headlights and tail-lights, an electrically adjustable steering column with a leather-trimmed wheel, six-way electric front seats finished in leather and suede and adaptive cruise control.

 The aggressive 575 R has upgraded Pixel LED headlights and a bespoke bodykit, which includes gloss-black detailing on the side sills, front splitter and grille surrounds, while the beefier brakes are finished with red calipers.
 Inside, the steering wheel gains R branding, there’s so-called ‘Premium’ ambient lighting, and the seats are adjustable in 12 directions and now finished in Ebony Windsor leather.